molecula/documentation/sql-preview/data-types/_posts/2022-10-30-data-type-string.md

 ## Additional information

+The STRING data type:
+* has a `keyed-mutex` internal data type
-STRING data types work best when:
+* works best when:
   * Looking for discrete values,
   * `group by` where cardinality is low

 If data has high cardinality:
 * performance can decrease